GabriewF/CPFValidator/README.md

-# CPFValidator
-A simple CPF (Cadastro de Pessoas Físicas or Registration of Individuals in english) validator, written in Rust Lang!
+## CPF Validator, a simple CPF Validator written in C#!